 We have changed the format of these events to make them more affordable for families, and to reduce the financial risk to Fèis Rois in running these events at this time.
 Without the additional costs associated with running a fully residential event, we can make this week a “pay what you can” event.

 You will see four payment options, starting with “I can’t afford to pay anything and would like a free place.”
-If you are able to pay more, then you will have the options to pay £50, £75, or £100. £100 represents a contribution of £25 a day for tuition from 10am-3.30pm.
+If you are able to pay more, then you will have the options to pay £50, £75, £100, or the maximum of £125. £100 represents a contribution of £25 a day for tuition from 10am-3.30pm.

 We understand that some people will not be able to pay towards these places.
 We want every child to be able to access this opportunity, and you can choose your payment option at your own discretion.